LucasDuval/MIMICWizard_Documentation/docs/source/installation.rst

 Start MIMICWizard
 ******************

-Once you've installed the atabase, you need to install the internal data table needed by MIMICWizard.
-Install the using the script available `here <assets/mimicwizard_internal_init.sql>`_

 Now you're database is ready to work with MIMICWizard, configure the correct authentification parameters in the configuration file (details below) to make the final link between database and application.